 After a month of jar shaking, strain the oil into a clean, brown or blue coloured glass bottle.
 Cap the jar tightly and label it with the date and contents, “Balm of Gilead.”
 You can discard the spent buds in the compost pile.

-Add a ½ tsp. of natural source vitamin E oil to your final bottle of Balm of Gilead infused oil, this protects the oil from rancidity.
-If you keep it tightly capped and store it in a cool dry place, your harvest should last 2+ years
+Optionally, add a ½ teaspoon of natural source vitamin E oil to your final bottle of Balm of Gilead infused oil to protect the oil from rancidity.
+If you keep it tightly capped and store it in a cool dry place, your harvest should last 4+ years

 Making Balm of Gilead Ointment